c-aver/perpetual-voting-explainability/frontend/survey-website/README.md

 Shared interactions, such as enabling the next button only after validation prerequisites are met, are implemented in page-specific logic but conform to the flow API.

-## Templating & Parameterization

-The template registry (`src/config/page-templates.ts`) enables reusable text page variants with parameter placeholders.

-- Templates are registered per page type (currently for the `text` type).
-- Each template exposes a `resolve(parameters)` callback that returns props and parameter metadata.
-- The loader enforces that descriptors use either explicit props or a template (`paramKey`) but not both.
-- Parameter metadata (template key, signature, and resolved inputs) is propagated to the paginator so submissions can include the exact copy variant shown to the user.

-Adding new templates simply requires registering another resolver.

 ## State Persistence

 Two persistence mechanisms coexist: